 While California State holds the canine owner at full responsibility for the actions of his or her pet, it could hurt a victim's case if it is shown that the dog was being provoked in any way.

 Many special circumstances regarding the severity of the injury could dramatically change the difference in the amount of compensation.
-An experienced Orange County dog bites lawyer will help to ensure that all aspects of the injury are being considered, including future medical care or cosmetic surgery.
+An experienced dog bite lawyer will help to ensure that all aspects of your case are being considered, including future medical bills or cosmetic surgery.

-Call (714) 898-4444 to obtain a free consultation and find out if your claim can be pursued for financial compensation as well as more information about how much money you can get.
+Call (714) 898-4444 to obtain a free consultation from attorney Timothy J. Ryan and find out if your claim can be pursued for financial compensation as well as more information about how much money you can get.